His Majesty The King is represented by ten lieutenant governors at the provincial level.

 Lieutenant Governor of Newfoundland & Labrador

-Territorial commissioners carry out many of the same duties as lieutenant governors but are not representatives of Her Majesty The Queen.
+Territorial commissioners carry out many of the same duties as lieutenant governors but are not representatives of His Majesty The King.

 Commissioners are Governor-in-Council appointments.
 They are responsible for swearing in members of the Legislative Assembly and the Executive Council, as well as opening the Legislative Assembly and providing assent for legislation it passes.